-Touch Of Evil was the last of Hollywood's initial Film Noir cycle, bookending a trend that began with The Maltese Falcon.
+Touch Of Evil, directed by Orson Welles, was the last of Hollywood's initial Film Noir cycle, bookending a trend that began with The Maltese Falcon.
 It's an exceptionally dark film; literally so, because several scenes take place in almost pitch blackness.
 Like all great Noir films about high-level police corruption, it has a superb sense of authority and gravitas that it takes great pleasure in unravelling in its conclusion.

 The film can be seen as a collaboration between two of the greatest icons in all of cinema: Orson Welles and Marlene Dietrich.
 Welles and Dietrich both have a certain mythic quality about them, and this is especially evident throughout Touch Of Evil.
 For example, Dietrich's line to Welles, that he has been eating "too many candy bars", reflects their off-screen friendship as much as the motivations of their on-screen characters.